xhyrom/discord-datamining/data/articles/normal/articles/4410647162263/content.md

 <p><span class="wysiwyg-color-blue90 wysiwyg-font-size-large"><strong>Q: Who can claim this promotion from their Xbox app?</strong></span></p>
 <p><strong>A: </strong><span style="font-weight: 400;">To claim through the Xbox app, you must be a current </span><span style="font-weight: 400;">Xbox Game Pass Ultimate member.
 Additionally, this promotion is only available in AR, AU, AT, BE, BR, CA, CL, CO, CZ, DK, FI, FR, DE, GR, HK, HU, IN, IE, IL, IT, JP, MX, NL, NZ, NO, PL, PT, SG, SA, ZA, ES, SE, CH, TW, TR, AE, GB, US. <br></span></p>
 <p><span class="wysiwyg-color-blue90 wysiwyg-font-size-large"><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></span></p>
-<p><strong>A: </strong>Only users who haven’t had a Nitro subscription on their Discord accounts in the past 12 months are able to redeem this Nitro trial.</p>
+<p><strong>A: </strong><span id="docs-internal-guid-ee43c4c5-7fff-59fd-1a1e-8cb60d3ed27f">Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</span></p>
+<p>Additionally, users who previously had a Discord Nitro subscription and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible.</p>
 <p><span class="wysiwyg-color-blue90 wysiwyg-font-size-large"><strong>Q: What if I'm a current or previous Nitro Basic, Nitro Classic, or Server Boost subscriber?
 Can I also take part in this promotion? </strong></span></p>
-<p><strong>A: </strong>If you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
+<p><strong>A: </strong>If you previously had a Discord Nitro subscription at any point on your accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
-<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 3 months Nitro subscription.</p>
+<p>If you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription,  you will be able to redeem this promotion and replace it with the 3 months Nitro subscription.</p>
 <h3>
     <strong>HOWEVER, please note:<br></strong><span style="font-weight: 400;">- By choosing to activate this 3 month trial, you will lose any features associated with your current subscriptions, and **</span><strong>you will not receive a refund for any remaining value on your current subscription</strong><span style="font-weight: 400;">**.</span>
 </h3>